More information

 What are clinical rotations and how many hours a week are required?

-Clinical rotations are supervised clinical practice experiences completed under the supervision of a preceptor who is responsible for student training over a four or eight week time period.
+Clinical rotations are supervised clinical practice experiences completed under the supervision of a preceptor who is responsible for student training over a six-week time period.
 While some rotations have a 45-hour work week, the time required could be higher.
 The student is also expected to do additional studying after hours to meet the expectations of the rotations and the program.

 What disciplines are covered in clinical rotations?